 The NCTR makes the residential school and TRC records as accessible as possible, while also protecting the privacy of the Survivors represented in archives.
-The level of access and response priorities vary depending on who is making the request.

 For those with limited access to the internet or a computer, the NCTR can provide support.

 The NCTR ensures that Survivors and their families have access to their own history while strictly adhering to privacy laws and cultural protocols.

 Academic, community-based, and other researchers can access material held in the archives.

 The NCTR, in collaboration with the University of Manitoba’s Access and Privacy Office, strives to make new records available to Survivors, their families and communities, and the public via the proactive disclosure of records process.

 Access information and resources on reconciliation and Residential Schools for teachers, educators and students.